SkylineCommunications/dataminer-docs/connector-help/connector_help/Snell_Wilcox_IQUDC1201-2B3.md

 # Snell Wilcox IQUDC1201-2B3

-The aim of this driver is to monitor and control amongst others the Video and Audio Inputs and Outputs, Audio Routing, Mixers, and Dolby Decoder/Encoder of the **IQUDC1201-2B3** device.
+The aim of this connector is to monitor and control amongst others the Video and Audio Inputs and Outputs, Audio Routing, Mixers, and Dolby Decoder/Encoder of the **IQUDC1201-2B3** device.

 ## About

-This driver implements the RollCall protocol (serial protocol) for all communication with the device.
+This connector implements the RollCall protocol (serial protocol) for all communication with the device.

 It is a smart-serial single driver, so all the updates are sent by the device asynchronously, which reduces the network load and improves performance.